bybit-exchange/api-connectors/swagger-gen/java/docs/ConditionalApi.md

 <a name="conditionalReplace"></a>
 # **conditionalReplace**
-> Object conditionalReplace(orderId, symbol, pRQty, pRPrice, pRTriggerPrice)
+> Object conditionalReplace(symbol, stopOrderId, orderId, pRQty, pRPrice, pRTriggerPrice)

 Replace conditional order.
 Only incomplete orders can be modified.